conduitio-labs/conduit-connector-clickhouse/README.md

 #### Key Handling

-If the `sdk.Record.Key` is empty, it is formed from `sdk.Record.Payload` data by the comma-separated `keyColumns` list of keys (for update operations only).
+If the `opencdc.Record.Key` is empty, it is formed from `opencdc.Record.Payload` data by the comma-separated `keyColumns` list of keys (for update operations only).

 ## Known limitations